MicrosoftDocs/azure-ai-docs/articles/machine-learning/concept-endpoints-online.md

 Managed online endpoints deploy your machine learning models in a convenient, turnkey manner, and are the recommended way to use Azure Machine Learning online endpoints.
 Managed online endpoints work with powerful CPU and GPU machines in Azure in a scalable, fully managed way.

-To free you from the overhead of setting up and managing the underlying infrastructure, these endpoints also take care of serving, scaling, securing, and monitoring your models.
+To free you from the overhead of setting up and managing the underlying infrastructure, these endpoints also serve, scale, secure, and monitor your models.
 To learn how to define managed online endpoints, see [Define the endpoint](how-to-deploy-online-endpoints.md#define-the-endpoint).

 ### Managed online endpoints vs Azure Container Instances or Azure Kubernetes Service (AKS) v1